hntoncy/MFAFormer/README.md

 The proposed D2AFormer module.

 # Citation:
-If you use or build upon this work, please cite the main paper:
+If our work is helpful to your research, please cite our paper following this.

 Dongxu Cheng, Jingwen Zhang, Qiwei Dong, Yan Yang, Yuhui Zheng.
 MFAFormer: Multi-scale feature enhancement with axial transformer for medical image segmentation[J].
 Applied Soft Computing, 2026, 202: 115792.